inria-larsen/emg-processing/README.md

 ## What is this

-A collection of modules for retrieving the signals from our EMG sensors (Delsys), do basic processing, streaming the data on a Yarp network (or ROS network), then use the processed signals for our HRI experiments (humans interacting with iCub).
+A collection of modules for retrieving the signals from our EMG sensors (Delsys), do basic processing, streaming the data on a Yarp network , then use the processed signals for our HRI experiments (humans interacting with iCub).

 If you are going to use these modules, please cite us:
 ```